 Drainage Management

-Poor drainage can affect both the patio itself and surrounding landscape features.
+Poor drainage can affect both the patio itself and the surrounding landscape features.
 Addressing water movement during the planning phase helps protect the investment.

 Landscape Growth